vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 gods ), distribution of, 733; what Mudra (hand and finger pogos), 320- allowed and forbidden, 733.

-321 ; in sandhya, 820; in worship Nakgatras : auspicious pakpatras for of Vippu, 320 ; number of, varies, marriage, 612-613; ontmorated in 320-921; practised in island of Vedio Literature from Kittika to Bali, 321; whon made, 320.
+321 ; in sandhya, 820; in worship Nakgatras : auspicious pakpatras for of Vippu, 320 ; number of, varies, marriage, 612-613; ontmorated in 320-921; practised in island of Vedic Literature from Kittika to Bali, 321; whon made, 320.

 Bbara pi, 2472 ; malo, :219n, 223 : Mudrār akṣaga, 266.

 names derived from, important in Muhurtat called Brahma, 646; called Vodic sacrificor, 247; nanos given

 Prajapatya, 600; day divided into to people from, 246; Damos of pomo, 80 muhurtus in sat.
 Br.
-646; equal different in Vedio times, 2472; to two audikas, 6460; names of I presiding doitie, of, in Vodio
+646; equal different in Vedic times, 2472; to two audikas, 6460; names of I presiding doitie, of, in Vodio

 516.